TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 19/Revelation 19.17.md

 ---

-And I saw an angel standing in the sun; and he cried with a loud voice, saying to all the birds that fly in mid heaven, Come [and] be gathered together unto the great supper of God;
+I saw an angel standing in the sun.
+He cried with a loud voice, saying to all the birds that fly in the sky, "Come!
+Be gathered together to the great supper of God,